The Box Office is open for 2020.

 Romeo originally came to Newport Polo as a stallion from the racetrack.
 He's a chestnut thoroughbred gelding with a white blaze, white feet and a white 'slap' on his right cheek!
 He still flirts shamelessly.

-Zoilo is a popular choice among our students.
+Zoillo is a popular choice among our students.
 Little do they know, this bay thoroughbred gelding from Argentina had a polo career in England in prestigious events including the Queen's Cup, and Gold Cup, along with playing in the French Deauville circuit before coming to the US.
-He debuted in the Newport International Polo Series in 2013, and became known for his easy handling and speed.
+He debuted in the Newport International Polo Series in 2013 and became known for his easy handling and speed.
 Even though he's an international horse of mystery, Zoillo still stays true to his Argentine roots with a classic Gaucho name meaning 'Life'.